trans-travel/trans-travel/us/fl.md

 ## Jails / Prisons

  * As of July 1, 2023, trans women must be housed with men.
- * As of July 1, 2023, rans men must be housed with women.
+ * As of July 1, 2023, trans men must be housed with women.
  * Nonbinary people are housed according to sex assigned at birth.

 ## Legal Definition of Sex